IgniteUI/help-topics/topics/04_Data-Sources/OLAP/01_Flat/01_Adding/00_igOlapFlatDataSource_Adding_to_an_HTML_Page.md

 -   Data requirements – an `igDataSource` instance or any type of data supported by the `igDataSource`
 -   The required JavaScript files:
     -   References to the jQuery library
-    -   References to the Ignite UI JavaScript files
+    -   References to the %%ProductName%% JavaScript files

-The Infragistics® JavaScript files reside by default in the JavaScript modules folder under the Ignite UI installation path:
+The Infragistics® JavaScript files reside by default in the JavaScript modules folder under the %%ProductName%% installation path:

 -   Jquery-[versionNumber].js (for example, jquery-1.9.0.js) – the jQuery library (available at the jQuery site)
--   `infragistics.util.js` – the JavaScript file containing shared non-UI logic used by some of the Ignite UI™ components
+-   `infragistics.util.js` – the JavaScript file containing shared non-UI logic used by some of the %%ProductName%%™ components
 -   `infragistics.olapflatdatasource.js` – the JavaScript file containing the igOlapFlatDataSource component
 -   (Conditional – if the Infragistics Loader is used) `infragistics.loader.js` – the Infragistics Loader component which can be used to automatically load all the Infragistics JavaScript and CSS files required by a component